OuOLeaf/Amazon-NLP-Analysis/README.md

 </div>

 ## Identify Popular Topics and Keywords
-Relevant – Keywords, Topic
 - Filter top 30% popular items based on a composite score combining sentiment and rankings
 - Summarize top performing topics from these items using NLP to identify what users commonly like
 - Extract frequent keywords from reviews to align with user search behavior